 Tidy up your grammar and punctuation

-Change the header image
+Change the feature image for your blog

 Update your links

 Check that all of your internal and external links are still working by running a link scan through Dead Link Checker.
 Check that you have links pointing to other relevant blogs and pages on your website.
 Also have at least one external link to a reputable website.